Health Check-ups

 - Pneumococcus (prevention of pneumonia and IPD)

-- And other vaccines such as COVID-19, Typhoid fever, Meningitis, etc.
+- And other vaccines such as Meningitis, etc.

 Preparation Before Your Health Check-up